Pyaar Ka Saaya: Plot

 Avinash Saxena lives with his uncle and cousin, Vimal.
-His grandfathet passes away, leaving the estate to him, as he is aware that Vimal is a wastrel and alcoholic.
+His grandfather passes away, leaving the estate to him, as he is aware that Vimal is a wastrel and alcoholic.
 Nevertheless, the two cousins get along quite well.
 When Avinash goes to visit one of his houses in the country side, he finds out that his servant, Ram Prasad, had let his bedroom to a young woman, Gloria, without his permission.
 After he meets Gloria both of them fall in love with each other and get married in a simple temple ceremony.
 They then return to the city, where Gloria, who is now Pooja, is introduced to Vimal.
 Then one night while returning home from a late night movie, the couple are attacked and Avinash is killed, leaving Pooja widowed and devastated.
 Then a few months later, Pooja is approached by a fortune-teller, Maya Gangadhami, who informs her that Avinash has been in touch with her and would like to console her as well as warn her that the man who killed him is also going to kill her also.
 Pooja ridicules this, and tells Vimal about this.
 What Pooja does not know is that Vimal himself was responsible for hiring the killer to kill Avinash so that he could inherit the estate and wealth as the sole surviving relative, and with no proof available of Pooja's marriage, all he has to do is arrange her "death" at the hands of the same killer.